 To understand how my generic filters would behave at different f-ratios, I did an experiment with an actual narrowband filter.
-Using a spectrometer, I measured how the O-III and H-alpha pass bands of an OPT Radian Triad filter changed with the angle of the light passing through the filter.
-Details of this measurement are presented in a previous test report, details for which can be found on my website (http://karmalimbo.com/aro/reports/reports.htm).
-Figure 2 plots the transmissivity data collected during the measurement for the H-alpha band.
-As you can see in the figures, a very clear change in filter properties with angle was observed.
+Using a spectrometer I measured how the H-alpha pass band of an OPT Radian Triad filter changes with the angle of the light passing through the filter.
+Details of this measurement are presented in a test report that you can find on my website (http://karmalimbo.com/aro/reports/).
+Figure 2 plots the transmissivity data collected during the measurement.
+As you can see in the figure, a very clear change in filter properties with angle was observed.
 The variation in FWHM, peak transmissivity, and center wavelength (CWL) with angle from this measured data was applied to my generic filter spectrums, and the resulting shifted spectrums used to predict how each filter will behave on a fast f-ratio telescope.
-I chose an f/2 8" RASA as my "test"

-scope, plus a 4" f/4 refractor for comparison purposes as it has the same focal length (and thus same field of view) as the 8" RASA.
+I chose an f/2 8" RASA as my "test" scope, plus a 4" f/4 refractor for comparison purposes as it has the same focal length (and thus same field of view) as the 8" RASA.